webrecorder/browsertrix/frontend/docs/docs/user-guide/archived-items.md

 Metadata can be edited by pressing the pencil icon at the top right of the metadata section to edit the item's description, tags, and collections it is associated with.

+Each archived item also has an item ID that can be used to reference the item in the API and in support requests.
+This can also be found in the Actions menu, where you can copy the item ID to the clipboard, alongside the item’s workflow ID if the item is a crawl, which similarly can be used to reference the item’s workflow in the API and support requests.

 ### Quality Assurance

 View crawl quality information collected from analysis runs, review crawled pages, and start new analysis runs.
 QA is only available for crawls and org members with [crawler permissions](org-members.md).